act-rules/act-rules.github.io/_rules/page-has-title-2779a5.md

 #### Inapplicable Example 1

-This rule is not applicable to `svg` elements.
+This rule is not applicable to `SVG` elements.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">